 Scalability and change management hurdles

-Do you need a chatbot, an AI agent or both?
+Do you need a chatbot, an AI agent or both

 When a chatbot is the right fit

-2. Ideal for repetitive, rule-based tasks
+Ideal for standardized, repetitive tasks

-6. Requires minimal system integration
+Fast deployment and minimal system integration

 When an AI agent adds more value